Top 5 Conditions Dry Needling Can Help With

 If you are struggling with carpal tunnel syndrome, you may also have compressed nerves within your arm, shoulder, and neck.

-By relieving the pressure off these trigger points, dry needling can help improve pain and discomfort associated with carpal tunnel syndrome.
+By relieving the pressure off these trigger points, dry needling can help with pain in the neck and pain in the shoulders associated with carpal tunnel syndrome.

 It’s also a good idea to consider an ergonomics consultant for your workspace, if your carpal tunnel syndrome is related to a workplace injury.